jupier/cloudwatch-backend-for-statsd/readme.md

             accessKeyId: 'YOUR_ACCESS_KEY_ID',
             secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
             region: 'YOUR_REGION',
-            whitelist: ['YOUR_FULL_METRIC_NAME']
+            whitelist: ['YOUR_METRIC_NAME']
         }
     }

 The above configuration would only sent the metric named 'YOUR_FULL_METRIC_NAME' to cloudwatch.
 As this is an array, you can specify multiple metrics.

+The metric name can also be represented as a regexp (we automatically add '^' and '$' around the metric name).
+For example you can pass :

+    {
+        backends: [ "cloudwatch-backend-for-statsd" ],
+        cloudwatch:
+        {
+            accessKeyId: 'YOUR_ACCESS_KEY_ID',
+            secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
+            region: 'YOUR_REGION',
+            whitelist: ['metric.name.error', '.*name.database.*']
+        }
+    }

+The above configuration would sent the metric named metric.name.error or my.metricname.database.error or toto.name.database.mysql.error ...etc to cloudwatch.

+You can also simply pass a string :

+    {
+        backends: [ "cloudwatch-backend-for-statsd" ],
+        cloudwatch:
+        {
+            accessKeyId: 'YOUR_ACCESS_KEY_ID',
+            secretAccessKey: 'YOUR_SECRET_ACCESS_KEY',
+            region: 'YOUR_REGION',
+            whitelist: 'instance[1-9].database.*'
+        }
+    }

 This is useful if you are using multiple backends e.g. mysql backend and want to send some metrics cloudwatch (due to the associated cost) and all the metrics together to another backend.
 It is also useful if you want to limit the metrics you use in cloudwatch to those that raise alarms as part of your wider AWS hosted system.

 ## Multi-region support